 A send back Y to P and X

-A up-forwards SQREQ3 & SQREQ4 & SQREQ5 to B via an mcc’ pointer
+A up-forwards ASDQ3 and ASDQ4 and ASDQ5 to B

-B solve the SQREQ3 ?T3|FC3 in its local database returning Z to A (and back to P and X)
+B solve the ASDQ3 ?T3|FC3 in its local database returning Z to A (and back to P and X)

-B side-forwards SQREQ4 & SQREQ5 to C via an mcc’ pointer
+B side-forwards ASDQ4 & ASDQ5 to C

-C solve the SQREQ4 ?T4|FC2 in its local database returning V to B (and back to A, P and X)
+C solve the ASDQ4 ?T4|FC2 in its local database returning V to B (and back to A, P and X)

-C down-forwards SQREQ5 to D via an mcc’ pointer
+C down-forwards ASDQ5 to D

-D solve the SQREQ5 ?T5|FC5 in its local database returning W to C (and back to B, A, P and X)
+D solve the ASDQ5 ?T5|FC5 in its local database returning W to C (and back to B, A, P and X)

-Note 1.
-The presented semantic routing trace is “recursive” i.e. A waits for B, which waits for C, which waits for D. It builds an “iterative” routing flow where X communicate directly with the all other actors.

-Note 2.
-This use case also discriminate two kinds of routing, namely:

-“Exhaustive”.
-As example, in the case a semantic resource that exists for sure, the system will explore all the distributed data bases until it will found it.

-“Non-exhaustive”.
-As example, even in the case a semantic resource that exists for sure, the system will explore the data bases spaces until it will reach a fixed number N of hops.

 Note 3.
-When A up-forwards to B, it follows that A respect the customer-provider SDA with B (e.g. A respect the SDA directives of B).
-When B side-forwards to C, it follows that B and C respect the peer-peer SDA common agreement.
-When C down-forwards to D, it follows that D respect the provider-customer SDA with C (e.g. D respect the SDA directives of C).
+When A up-forwards to B, it follows that A respect the CUSTOMER-PROVIDER SDA with B (e.g. A respect the Semantic Discovery Agreement (SDA) directives of B).
+When B side-forwards to C, it follows that B and C respect the PEER-PEER Semantic Discovery Agreement (SDA) directives.
+When C down-forwards to D, it follows that D respect the PROVIDER-CUSTOMER Semantic Discovery Agreement (SDA) with C (e.g. D respect the Semantic Discovery Agreement (SDA) directives of C).

 The moral is: B and C should be “acknowledged’’ for their “routing job”.